Load from Spark Dataframe

 The Spark logging configurations(log4j) will be omitted if this option is set.

-The log will be printed to stderr unless log.path is set.
+The log will be printed to stderr unless log.file is set.

 Logging